 A police certificate is a document that details any arrests for an individual — as well as the reasons for and outcomes of those arrests — while that person was living in a particular area.
-If you’re applying for a marriage-based green card from abroad, then you must submit a police certificate — issued by a police authority — from countries where you have lived in the past, even if you have no criminal record in any of those countries.
+If you’re applying for a family-based or marriage-based green card from abroad, then you must submit a police certificate — issued by a police authority — from countries where you have lived in the past, even if you have no criminal record in any of those countries.

 If you do have a criminal history, you may still be eligible for a green card, but it’s important to understand the rules for applicants with criminal records.

 Do you have confidential questions about how a criminal record might affect your green card application?
 With Boundless, you get an independent immigration attorney who can help you understand your options.
 Learn more, or get started today.

 Who must submit a police clearance certificate?

-Only a spouse applying for a green card from abroad must submit a photocopy of their police clearance certificate to the National Visa Center (NVC) and bring the original or certified copy to their green card interview.
-(Spouses applying for a green card from within the United States instead must submit police records, not a police clearance certificate.)
+Only a family member applying for a green card from abroad must submit a photocopy of their police clearance certificate to the National Visa Center (NVC) and bring the original or certified copy to their green card interview.
+(Family members applying for a green card from within the United States instead must submit police records, not a police clearance certificate.)